I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 Our blog content occasionally generates a commercially-relevant conversion from time to time, but the overwhelming majority of commercially-relevant conversions come from product or service landing pages.

 People use these types of keywords when they are trying to learn something, and as such, they expect to find blog content or other in-depth resources that will do a great job of answering their questions.
-These types of searches look like:
+These types of keyword phrase searches look like:

 The majority of these types of searches have no commercial intent (IE they don’t imply that the searcher intends to buy anything at the moment).
 So you’ll need to calibrate your expectations for what you’ll get out of your blog content.

 Think of these keywords as opportunities to answer your audience’s questions with awesome blog content.
 You want to provide enough relevance so that you sufficiently answer their question(s), and provide enough incentive to subscribe to a newsletter or browser notifications so that you can nurture them until/if the point comes when they want to buy something.
+By becoming a thought leader or helpful resource for people who are uninterested in a product or service at the moment, you may be top of mind for that consumer when they do decide to pull out their wallet.
+Essentially, lending to people’s needs can pay off in the long run and may result in new, loyal customers.

 So before you get started, make sure you are crystal clear on why you’re doing keyword research, and the results you expect.

 *Note: You can do this step for blog posts, too, but often you’re better off just doing a quick check to make sure you haven’t already written for this topic.
-You can do this simply using Google Search Console/SEMrush/Ahrefs/Moz to see if one of your blogs is already ranking for the keyword in question.
+You can do this simply using Google Search Console/Semrush/Ahrefs/Moz to see if one of your blogs is already ranking for the keyword in question.

 If you skip this section, let me give you some first-hand insights into what’s going to happen: